Search results for:

 1. They confirm that the transaction is legitimate.

-2. They race to produce the mathematical algorithm that cryptographically outputs a “hash,” or a string of characters of a fixed length.
+2. They race to produce the mathematical algorithm that cryptographically outputs a "hash," or a string of fixed-length characters.

 Whichever miner outputs the hash first collects a reward in the form of cryptocurrency.

 Tip for Those Interested in Exploring this Further: Look up PoW **(**Proof of Work) protocol.